-9 tips for protecting your credit cards, credit score
+9 tips for protecting not only your credit cards, but your credit score, too

 By Ben Woolsey and Matt Schulz

 - Don’t give your credit card account number out over the phone without knowing why.